Working with Updates

 The intermediate status, represented by the pts, must be saved on the client and the query must be repeated, using the intermediate status as the current status.

-It is recommended to use limit 10-100 for channels and 1000-10000 otherwise.
+It is recommended to use a limit equal to 10-100 for channels and 1000-10000 otherwise.

 Do not re-invoke updates.getChannelDifference if the returned difference is final, unless the user has opened the channel/supergroup ».